aredn/documentation/arednGettingStarted/node_status.rst

 **WiFi Scan** initiates a *passive* scan for wifi signals that are within range, but it only reports devices on the same channel width as your node.
 When installing a node at a new location it is best practice to scan on 5, 10, and 20 MHz channel widths to find all other 802.11 signals in range.
 This information will help you to pick a channel clear of interference.
 Several scans may be necessary to find all devices in range.
 When multiple ad-hoc networks are visible (using different SSIDs or channels), the ID of each 802.11 *network* is displayed but not the individual nodes.

 A passive scan does not transmit probes, so there is no risk that unintended transmissions will interfere with radar stations on DFS channels.
 Automatic scan mode is available, but running a scan continuously is not recommended if the node is actively routing traffic.
-The auto-scan is passive and only listens for other beacons across all channels, but there is a risk of data loss on the assigned channel.
+Even though the auto-scan is passive and only listens for other beacons across all channels, there is a risk of data loss on the assigned channel.

 .. attention:: With some devices, a scan will momentarily disconnect the wifi from the mesh so the radio is available to perform the scan operation.
 It is recommended that you perform a scan when connected to the device in some other way.

-Once the scan has finished, you can click the *Refresh* button to start a new scan.
+The scan results from your last scan are retained, along with the relative time since that scan was completed.
+If you only want to see the results from your last scan, you can go to the **Wifi Scan** page to view those results without having to initiate a fresh scan.
+Once a scan has finished, you can click the *Rescan* button to start a new scan.
 If you want your node to rescan continually you can click the *Auto* button.
 Click *Quit* to return to the **Node Status** display.

 .. image:: _images/wifi-scan.png
    :alt: WiFi Scan